Qovery/Torii/README.md

 ## Contributing

-Qovery Portal is still in early development.
+Torii is still in early development.
 If you want to contribute, please open an issue or a pull request.
 We will improve the contribution guidelines as soon as possible.

 ## Motivation